stefanov-sm/SQLMethods/README.md

 # SQL Methods
 Lightweight PHP class with no dependencies to dynamically expose methods defined as queries in a SQL file.<br/>
 Clean separation of concerns inspired by [this](https://www.youtube.com/watch?v=q9IXCdy_mtY) talk and **YeSQL**.
-Al that matters is there in the PHP CLI example.
+All that matters is there in the PHP CLI example.

 ### File _example.sql_ - the queries that become methods
 Individual queries have names (Ruffus, Buster, Gracie in the example below) that become methods' names.